Priyanka Chopra interview: I have a nightmare schedule ahead

-Priyanka Chopra talks about all that's listed in her bursting date diary over the next couple of months
+Priyanka Chopra in a telephonic interview, talks about all that's listed in her bursting date diary over the next couple of months

 Jetting across different time zones, with two films and a TV project in hand, Priyanka Chopra, who has been rushed off her feet for the past several months, will continue to be caught up in a whir of activities for the next couple of months.

 Although in Montreal, Canada, where she is shooting for American thriller series 'Quantico', the actress also has other responsibilities to fulfil, including some back home — long-distance supervision of her production house and doing early morning promotional interviews for her next Bollywood film, 'Jai Gangaajal' (night for Indian journos, considering the 10 and half hour time difference between India and Canada).

 PeeCee will shortly begin shooting in Miami, US, for her debut Hollywood film, 'Baywatch'.
 Hectic is too mild a term to describe her schedule.
 In a telephonic interview, Priyanka tells hitlist about managing it all...

 Q. How would you describe your managerial skills given that you have to attend to multiple commitments at the same time?

 A. I have my team in place which knows exactly what I want, and so they know exactly what to do.
 I can describe myself as a micro-manager since I am interested even in the minor details.
 I can manage many things at the same time because that is how I am.
 I have my finger in too many pies because I want all of those pies.

 Q. Do you have time to prep for 'Baywatch'?